How can I become a volunteer?

 If you would prefer to receive a volunteer application packet by mail, please leave your name, phone number and mailing address on our voicemail, 415 508-2185 and the paperwork will be sent to you.

 Please note that all volunteers must undergo a background check.
 To keep within our limited budget, we are requesting that prospective volunteers cover the one-time tax-deductible expense of the cost of his or her background check.
 (We anticipate that the cost will be under $45 for both criminal and DMV background checks and under $40 for criminal background checks only.)
 However, in cases of hardship the prospective Volunteer may request reimbursement for that cost from Brisbane Village Helping Hands.
+Although the cost of vetting is one-time for volunteers, we may need to update background checks from time to time to stay current, and will notify volunteers if this is necessary.

 Once accepted as a Volunteer, you will be sent training materials and added to our volunteer list.
 You will then receive notifications, by phone or email, of opportunities to provide assistance to your neighbors in categories in which you have expressed interest, such as driving or minor home repairs.
 Hours of volunteering will primarily be between the hours of 8:00 a.m. and 6:00 p.m.
 The decision to accept or decline a service request is up to you, depending upon your preference or schedule.